What is EOQ?

 #4 – Total Cost

-Sum of two costs gives an annual total cost of an order.
+The sum of the two costs gives an annual total cost of an order.

 Annual Total Cost or Total Cost = Annual ordering cost + Annual holding cost